 For example, WordPress has a built-in visual editor that allows anyone to create, format and publish content online quickly and professionally just by clicking on a few menu buttons.
 If you have ever used Microsoft Word, then you would have no problems at all managing your WordPress content.

 3 – WordPress Is Powerful

 WordPress provides users with a framework that is extremely flexible and scalable, making it almost infinitely extensible.
 One of the core principles of the WordPress philosophy (apart from developing it as an Open Source project), is to keep the core code as light and fast as possible while providing a rich framework that allows the growing community of WordPress software developers and web designers to keep expanding what WordPress can do with applications that enhance its core functionality (called Plugins) and flexible web design templates (called Themes) that allow you to instantly change the look and feel of your entire website in just a few mouse clicks.

-(Access thousands of free plugins and expand the functionality of your website)
+(Access thousands of free WordPress plugins and enhance the functionality of your website or blog)